HakobGrig/for_netguru/README.md

 }
 ```

-In case you forgot to provide OMDB_KEY env variable or provided invalid one you will get the following error.
+In case you forgot to provide OMDB_KEY env variable or provided invalid one you will get the following error, nothing special, so be careful.

 ```sh
 {